 (No ratings)

-Ms. Isabel Reckson's areas of specialization are pediatric nephrology, nutrition, and pediatric endocrinology.
-Her areas of expertise include the following: childhood obesity, hypertension (high blood pressure), and type 2 diabetes.
+Ms. Isabel Reckson's specialties are pediatric nephrology, nutrition, and pediatric endocrinology.
+Ms. Reckson's areas of expertise include childhood obesity, hypertension (high blood pressure), and type 2 diabetes.
+She can take United Healthcare Compass, Anthem, Health Insurance Plan of New York (HIP), and more.
 She is professionally affiliated with Weill Cornell Medicine.
-Ms. Reckson is in-network for several insurance carriers, including United Healthcare Compass, Anthem, and Health Insurance Plan of New York (HIP).
-Yext reports that she is accepting new patients at her office in New York, NY.
+Her practice in New York, NY is open to new patients as reported by Yext.